folio-org/okapi/doc/guide.md

 modules (controlled by the `type` parameter in the module registration configuration).
 The possible values are:

- * `headers` - the module is interested in headers/parameters only, and it can inspect them and perform an action based on the presence/absence of headers/parameters and their corresponding value.
+ * `headers` -- The module is interested in headers/parameters only, and it can inspect them and perform an action based on the presence/absence of headers/parameters and their corresponding value.
 The module is not expected to return any entity in the